sourmash-bio/sourmash/doc/command-line.md

 pattern matching.

-Manifests can _also_ be used externally (via the command-line), and may be useful for organizing large collections of signatures.
+Manifests can _also_ be used externally (via the command-line), and these "standalone manifests" may be useful for organizing large collections of signatures.
 They can be generated with the `sig collect`, `sig manifest`, and `sig check` subcommands.

 Suppose you have a large collection of signatures (`.sig` or `.sig.gz` files) in a location (e.g., under a directory, or in a zip file).
 You